 The shared punting cruise started at the Shogetsu Punting Station.
 We went inside the station where we paid for our cruise and got in line with other visitors who would be on our shared punting boat ride.

 Since it was sunny when we went on our Yanagawa River cruise I was offered a hat to borrow for ¥100.
 For such a low cost, I couldn’t pass that up.
-I definitely welcomed the slight shade I was able to get from this handcrafted straw hat because that summer heat was really blaring down!
-Not to mention I think the hat is pretty cute too. 🙂
+I definitely welcomed the slight shade I was able to get from this handcrafted straw hat because of the summer heat!

 Our hour-long cruise was mostly sightseeing but there was some adventure mixed in too!
 Some of the bridges are really short and narrow so you have to watch your head and duck.
 I can still hear our guide shouting “BE CAREFUL!” while also laughing as we went underneath each bridge.